szvsw/ParallelFDTD/README.md

 > Cmake will compile and external dependency called Voxelizer.
 If you
 > prefer to use your own installation, see the end of this document.

-To build the python bindings use `-DBUILD_PYTHON=on` and to build the Matlab bindings use `-DBUILD_MATLAB=on`.
+You can build the python bindings manually  `-DBUILD_PYTHON=on` and to build the Matlab bindings use `-DBUILD_MATLAB=on`.

 You can set the CUDA compute capabilities and architectures using the